 We are going to transfer forces and moments to the CR, so that this verification of the equivalence of force systems will point us to the correct answer.
 If you are not familiar with this transfer, just follow these steps:

 1) First, you directly transfer the force from the application point (e.g. bracket) to the CR, maintaining the same intensity and direction.
-In the case of applying a couple, this transfer from the bracket to the CR is also simple and straightforward, since the couples are free vectors (that is, the CR perceives couples regardless of the point of application).
+In the case of applying a couple, this transfer from the bracket to the CR is also simple and straightforward, since the couples are free vectors (that is, the CR perceives couples regardless of the application location).

 2) In the second step, when the line of action of the force doesn’t go directly through the CR, you must add the MOMENT OF THIS FORCE that will be perceived by the CR, as I will illustrate below.

-Transferring the forces/moments to the canine CR: the intrusive force and a clockwise couple are transferred to the CR, and we need to add the moment of a force, generated by the intrusive force that passes a certain distance perpendicular to the CR, producing a counterclockwise moment.
+Transferring the forces/moments to the canine CR: the intrusive force and hourly torque are transferred to the CR, and we need to add the moment of a force, generated by the intrusive force that passes a certain distance perpendicular to the CR, producing a counterclockwise moment.
 Note that the two moments cancel each other out, leaving only an intrusive force on the canine CR.* (Figure 2).